 Perhaps the only major drawback of growing catnip as your chosen natural mosquito repellant is its propensity to become a biological nuisance.
 Depending on the soil quality, drainage, and sunlight, catnip can really take root and become weed-like by chocking out neighboring plants.
 Those who plan to use this plant as a source of homemade catnip oil should be sure to isolate their crops from their main garden beds, accordingly.

-Forms of Catnip and Where to Get it
+Forms of Catnip and Where to Get Them

-- Catnip plants – As noted, catnip plants are fairly easy to grow and use as a continuous source of mosquito repelling oils.
+Catnip plants are fairly easy to grow and use as a continuous source of mosquito-repelling oils.
 Due to its resilient nature, catnip is able to grow in USDA hardiness zones 3-9 in any type of tolerant, well-drained soil.
 In areas with regular rain, catnip rarely needs extra watering, making them the low-maintenance natural mosquito repellant option of choice.

-- Catnip plants can actually pull double duty before and after their leaves are harvested.
-As discussed, catnip sprigs (both leaves and stems) can be manually crushed up to create an oily substance that can be applied to the skin to keep some mosquitoes away.
+Catnip sprigs (both leaves and stems) can be manually crushed up to create an oily substance that can be applied to the skin to keep some mosquitoes away.

-- However, while still growing on the main bush, catnip leaves can be occasionally “agitated” manually in order to release some of their oils into the air.
-In this way, catnip can be a great special mosquito deterrent.
+However, while still growing on the main bush, catnip leaves can be occasionally “agitated” in order to release some of their oils into the air.
+This way, catnip can be a great special mosquito deterrent.

 1 – Junwei J. Zhu, Christopher A. Dunlap, Robert W. Behle, Dennis R. Berkebile, Brian Wienhold.
 (2010).
 Repellency of a wax-based catnip-oil formulation against stable flies.
 Journal of Agricultural and Food Chemistry, 58 (23): 12320–12326.
 8 Nov 2010. doi:10.1021/jf102811k